mac-cain13/notificato/Upgrade.md

 **Backwards incompatible changes:**

-* The `Message`-object is now read-only, the setters are removed
+* The `Message`-object is now read-only, all setters are removed
-* The `Message::validateLength` method is gone, as the constructor now validates the length on creation
 * The `MessageBuilder` class is introduced to create `Message`-objects
 * The `MessageFactory` class is removed in favour of the `MessageBuilder`-class
+* The `Message::validateLength` method is gone, as the constructor now validates the length on creation

 *New features:*